 Q18/5 has developed Recommendations ITU-T L.1430 “Methodology for assessment of the environmental impact of information and communication technology greenhouse gas and energy projects”, ITU-T L.1440 “Methodology for environmental impact assessment of information and communication technologies at city level”, ITU-T Y.4900/L.1600 “Overview of key performance indicators in smart sustainable cities”, ITU-T Y.4901/L.1601 “Key performance indicators related to the use of information and communication technology in smart sustainable cities” and ITU-T Y.4902/L.1602 “Key performance indicators related to the sustainability impacts of information and communication technology in smart sustainable cities”.

-Q18/5 consented on Draft Recommendation ITU-T L.1603 “Key performance indicators for smart sustainable cities to assess the achievement of sustainable development goals” in April 2016.
+Recommendation ITU-T Y.4903/L.1603 “Key performance indicators for smart sustainable cities to assess the achievement of sustainable development goals” was approved in October 2016.

 Q18/5 also revised Recommendation ITU-T L.1410 “Methodology for environmental life cycle assessments of information and communication technology goods, networks and services”.
 This is the first technically aligned standard developed by ITU-T and ETSI.

+A new Supplement L.Suppl.34: Example of hybrid-based LCA of the aggregated second order effects of selected ICT services was agreed in October 2016.

 Question 19/5 - Power feeding systems